Justices to hear free speech clash over offensive trademarks

 As for the Slants, the band just released a new song called “From the Heart” about the upcoming case.
 Tam says it’s “like an open letter to the trademark office saying we’re not going to give up, we’re going to continue fighting for what’s ours.”

-The song appears on the band’s latest album “The Band Who Must Not Be Named.”
+The song is on the band’s latest album “The Band Who Must Not Be Named.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.